 We worship Almighty God using the time-honored traditional liturgy of the 1928 Book of Common Prayer.
 In addition to being a masterpiece of English prose, the Book of Common Prayer provides an ancient Catholic pattern for public worship, pastoral services, and regular reading of the Scriptures.

-At St. John’s we also maintain the ancient all-male Apostolic ministry of bishops, priests, and deacons, and we practice the sacraments of Baptism, Confirmation, Holy Communion, Penance, Unction of the Sick, Holy Matrimony, and Holy Orders.
+We also maintain the ancient all-male Apostolic ministry of bishops, priests, and deacons, and we practice the sacraments of Baptism, Confirmation, Holy Communion, Penance, Unction of the Sick, Holy Matrimony, and Holy Orders.

 We seek to develop Christ-centered lives through worship, the sacraments, prayer, Bible study, compassion, fellowship with other Christians, and regular financial support of the Church.